 Speak with your local union about what enforcement protocols are outlined in the district re-opening plan.
 This plan should outline how the rules will be communicated to staff and the school community, who will be responsible for enforcing them and what system is in place for staff to report any violations of the rules.

-Does it help prevent the spread of the virus if there is good airflow in my classroom?
+10) Does it help prevent the spread of the virus if there is good airflow and fresh air in my classroom?

 Yes, increased fresh air intake is important, especially with the increased cleaning and disinfecting that will be happening.
-You want to ensure the air is as free of irritants as possible.
-Work with your school’s Health and Safety Committee regarding solutions to increase the amount of filtered fresh air in classrooms and the school building as a whole.
+You want to ensure the air is as free of indoor air pollutants, which includes viruses, as possible.
+Work with your school’s Health and Safety Committee regarding solutions to increase the amount of filtered fresh air in classrooms and the school building.

-Learn more about how to improve your school’s indoor air quality here: ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers)
+Learn more about how to improve your school’s indoor air quality at the following websites: